Frequently Asked Questions about TLC's Certify Your Own Dog Program

 Therapy Dogs are trained and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
 Therapy dogs provide help to people with a variety of noticeable and not so noticeable mental and emotional disabilities.
 These can include stress, depression, anxiety, personality disorders, social anxiety disorders, and much more.

-Is this the only program in Canada that works with Personal Therapy Dogs?
+Is this the only program in Canada that certifies Personal and Assisted Therapy Dogs?

 Yes.
-The LifeLine Canada Foundation’s Companion Paws Personal Therapy Dog program is the first of its kind in Canada to place and work with Personal Therapy Dogs.
+The LifeLine Canada Foundation’s Companion Paws Personal and Assisted Therapy Dog program is the first of its kind in Canada.

 Do I need a letter from my current Mental Health treatment provider for a Personal therapy dog designation?